-In a post-2020 world, contactless and touchless entry is more important than ever.
+In light of COVID-19, contactless and touchless access is more important than ever.
 Tenants seek buildings that enable these forms of entry.

 - Contactless entry is when visitors can receive property access remotely.
 That means a tenant or staff member doesn’t have to physically be in the building or come in contact with the visitor to let them in.